HandsomeJeff/neo-python-workshop/part2_neopy.md

 Take a look at the value here.
 It says 1.

-Run `build smart-contracts/4-storage.py test ff ff True False` again.
+Run `build smart-contracts/4-storage.py test ff ff True False False` again.

 ![build test storage 3](assets/built_test_contract4_2.png)

 Now it says 2.
-Run `build smart-contracts/4-storage.py test ff ff True False` one more time.
+Run `build smart-contracts/4-storage.py test ff ff True False False` one more time.

 ![build test storage 3](assets/built_test_contract4_3.png)

 It says 3.
 This demonstrates the storage capability.
 But this is only in a test environment.
 We can reset the value with a `debugstorage reset`.
 Let's deploy this contract to the blockchain with <br>
-`import contract smart-contracts/4-storage.avm ff ff True False`
+`import contract smart-contracts/4-storage.avm ff ff True False False`

 Enter the necessary details and wait a while for it to be confirmed.
 Then invoke the contract with `testinvoke {contract hash}`.
 After a while you'll see the value of 1.